-- on the range hood monitor panel (See section 8) - in the bathroom - in the exterior shower compartment on the outside of the coach (See page 7-3)
+- on the range hood monitor panel (See section 8) - in the bathroom - in the utility service compartment on the outside of the coach

 While any pump switch is in the "ON" position, the pump will automatically supply water pressure as it is needed.
 It is recommended that the pump switch be turned off whenever you are away from the vehicle or not using the water system.
 A slow leak in a faucet could drain the water system and discharge the coach battery.